Skip to content

 # Loading libraries

-# clusterProfiler: a package for enrichment analysis
+# clusterProfiler: package for enrichment analysis

 library(clusterProfiler)